As a beginner copywriter, I always heard references to “The Boron Letters”.

 Here are 6 resources you’ll need to grow your copywriting swipe file:

-➡️ Marketing Examples: Copywriting examples to help generate ideas.
+➡️ Marketing Examples: Contains copywriting examples to help generate ideas.

-➡️ Swipe File: Copywriting examples to help generate ideas.
+➡️ Swipe File: Contains copywriting examples to help generate ideas.

 ➡️ Anvaka Reddit Tool: Use this for problem identification & user research.

 ➡️ User Testing: Use this for problem identification, customer interviews & user research.

 One aspect of business that is often overlooked is market demand.